 Figure 6.
-Expression of semaphorin-3A (Sema3a) near the optic chiasm, E14.5.
-In situ hybridisation for Semaphorin-6A (Sema3A in serial 100 µm coronal sections at E14.5.
-In situ hybridizationBlack arrows indicate Sema6A expression in the meninges; red dashed line the optic chiasm region.
-3V – 3rd ventricle, N=3, pre-existing data
+Expression of semaphorin-3A (Sema3a) in the E14.5 mouse ventral diencephalon.
+In situ hybridisation with probes specific for Sema3A in serial 100 µm coronal sections at E14.5.
+Black arrows indicate Sema6A expression in the meninges; red dashed line the optic chiasm region.
+3V – 3rd ventricle, N=3, pre-existing data.

 Meninges did not influence axonal outgrowth in retinal explants culture